vastus/120-hour-epic-sax-marathon/structured-data.markdown

 ~~~
 </exercise>

-Earlier, we briefly introduces the `fn` special form that can be used to create
+Earlier, we briefly introduced the `fn` special form that can be used to create
 functions.
 This is useful when you want a function that is only visible in the
 definition of another function.
 Quite often you want to use `let` to give name
 to this helper function.